fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # Spikes accumulation

-Now we have our array of spiking neurons thanks to the memory arrays described above.
-We need to start to implement some functionalities!
+We have now all the information about our array of spiking neurons thanks to the memory arrays described above; let us start to implement some neural functionalities!

 We start with the **membrane potential charging** of a generic neuron $i$-neuron.
 When the $j$-neuron spikes, its synapse weight $w_{ij}$ gets extracted from the synapse memory $W$ and multiplied by the spike.
 Since the spike is nothing but a single bit equal to 1, this is equivalent to using $w_{ij}$ itself as input current to the $i$-neuron.